imetaxas/double-entry-bookkeeping-api/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Double Entry Bookkeeping API
-Implementation of a Double-entry bookkeeping service using Spring 5, Java Transaction API and the H2 database in embedded mode.
+A library of a Double-entry bookkeeping service which is downloadable from the [Central Repository](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.yanimetaxas%22).
+It uses Spring 5 and the Java Transaction API.
+It supports H2, HSQL and Derby databases in embedded mode.
+And H2, MySQL and Postgres in JDBC mode.

 Description
 --------------------